Avoiding plagiarism, self-plagiarism, and other questionable writing practices: A guide to ethical writing

 Guideline 15: The references used in a paper should only be those that are directly related to its contents.
 The intentional inclusion of references of questionable relevance for purposes of manipulating a journal’s or a paper’s impact factor or a paper’s chances of acceptance is an unacceptable practice.

-Guideline 18: If an author must rely on a secondary source (e.g., textbook) to describe the contents of a primary source (e.g., an empirical journal article), s/he should consult writing manuals used in her discipline to follow the proper convention to do so.
+Guideline 18: If an author must rely on a secondary source (e.g., textbook) to describe the contents of a primary source (e.g., an empirical journal article), s/he should consult writing manuals used in his or her discipline to follow the proper convention to do so.
 Above all, always indicate the actual source of the information being reported.

 Guideline 19: When borrowing heavily from a source, authors should always craft their writing in a way that makes clear to readers, which ideas are their own and which are derived from the source being consulted.